 - 110 hp Power

 Born in Turin on 14th January 1997, Bagnaia took the first steps of his motorcycle racing career in Minimoto racing.
 Crowned European MiniGP Champion in 2009, Pecco was soon recruited by the VR46 Riders' Academy.
-After finishing second at the end of the 125 PreGP Championship, the Turin-based rider participated in 2011 and 2012 Spanish Championships in the 125cc and Moto3 categories respectively, finishing both seasons with a win and the third place in the final standings.
-Ready for the world stage, Pecco made his Moto3 World Championship debut in 2013 with Team Italia, before joining the newly formed SKY Racing Team VR46 the following year.
+After finishing second at the end of the 125 PreGP Championship, the Turin-based rider participated in the 2011 and 2012 Spanish Championships in the 125cc and Moto3 categories, finishing both seasons with a win and a third place in the final standings respectively.
+Ready for the world stage, Pecco made his Moto3 World Championship debut in 2013 with Team Italia before joining the newly formed SKY Racing Team VR46 the following year.
 In 2015, with Team Aspar, Bagnaia scored his first podium in the lightweight class, finishing third at the French GP at Le Mans and fighting for the rostrum on several other occasions.
-In 2016, also his first win in the World Championship arrived at Assen, and with six podiums (including two wins), he ended his third season in Moto3 in fourth place overall with 145 points to his credit.
+In 2016, his first win in the World Championship arrived at Assen, and with six podiums (including two wins), he ended his third season in Moto3 in fourth place overall with 145 points to his credit.

-In 2017 Bagnaia moved to Moto2 with the Sky Racing Team VR46 and was awarded as best Rookie of the Year, ending his first season in the category with four podiums.
-2018 turned out to be the decisive year for the young rider from Piedmont who, with eight wins and a total of 12 podiums, won the Moto2 World Championship title, and the promotion to MotoGP for the following year, on the Desmosedici GP bike of the Pramac Racing Team.
+In 2017, Bagnaia moved to Moto2 with the Sky Racing Team VR46 and won the best Rookie of the Year award, ending his first season in the category with four podiums.
+2018 was the decisive year for the young rider from Piedmont who, with 8 wins and 12 podiums, won the Moto2 World Championship title and the promotion to MotoGP for the following year on the Desmosedici GP bike of the Pramac Racing Team.